3D-Printing-Nerds/klipper.veho.600/README.md

 scp *  pi@veho600.local:printer_data/config/
 ```

+These config files are stup for the stock veho machine (non-ballscrew)

-## NOTE : if you are running a stock veho machine
+## NOTE : if you are running a non-stock veho machine

 I have changed my z-axis threads to ball screws and the y-axis stepper is reversed.
-If you are running stock, then you will want to do the following :
+If you are running a non-stock machine, then you will want to do the following :

-* Go through printer.cfg and search for 'stock' and check whether you need to re-enable stock config
+* Go through printer.cfg and search for 'non-stock' and check whether you need to re-enable non-stock config
-* Go through homing.cfg and search for 'stock' and check whether you need to re-enable stock config
+* Go through homing.cfg and search for 'non-stock' and check whether you need to re-enable non-stock config

 ## restart klipper
 Now in the webapp, go to "MACHINE" and restart klipper.